-Aarskog syndrome is an inherited disease that affects a person's height, muscles, skeleton, genitals, and appearance of the face.
-Inherited means that it is passed down through families.
+Aarskog syndrome is a disease that affects a person's height, muscles, skeleton, genitals, and appearance.
+It is passed down through families (inherited).

 Aarskog syndrome is a genetic disorder that is linked to the X chromosome.
 It affects mainly males, but females may have a milder form.
 The condition is caused by changes (mutations) in a gene called "faciogenital dysplasia" (FGD1).

 Call your health care provider if your child has delayed growth or if you notice any symptoms of Aarskog syndrome.
 Seek genetic counseling if you have a family history of Aarskog syndrome.
-Contact a genetic specialist if your doctor thinks you or your child may have Aarskog syndrome.
+Contact a genetic specialist if your provider thinks you or your child may have Aarskog syndrome.

-Review Date: 10/29/2013
+Review Date: 10/27/2015

-Reviewed By: Chad Haldeman-Englert, MD, FACMG, Wake Forest School of Medicine, Department of Pediatrics, Section on Medical Genetics, Winston-Salem, NC.
+Reviewed By: Chad Haldeman-Englert, MD, FACMG, Fullerton Genetics Center, Asheville, NC.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2016 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.